Economics of Rangelands Restoration Report

 The economic costs of mismanaged rangelands – from ineffective grazing practices to conversion for agriculture or mining – are mounting.
 Shifting focus from short-term gains to sustainable rangeland management is crucial to preserving these critical landscapes and their economic value.

-Why a global report on the economics of rangelands?
+Why a global report on the economics of rangelands restoration?

-The ELD Initiative and partners will develop a flagship report on the economics of rangelands making the business case for investments in sustainable rangeland management and restoration by demonstrating the economic values of rangeland ecosystems.
+Based on the discussion paper and its findings, the ELD Initiative and partners will develop a flagship report on the economics of rangelands restoration making the business case for investments in sustainable rangeland management and restoration by demonstrating the economic values of rangeland ecosystems.

 Rangeland restoration and sustainable management receive insufficient public and private investment and does not command adequate policy attention.
 Many relevant actors, including national governments, see investment in rangeland restoration as a low priority or do not even consider it as an option.